mustafapoonawala95/Robust-control-project/README.md

 * Real part of the closed loop compensator eigenvalues greater than -500.
 <!---->
 ### PART B (Drone Intercept Simulation)
+The pilot identifies the oncoming drone at the altitude of 40,000 ft.
+The drone is approaching the piloted aircraft head on and flying with zero flight path angle at 300 ft/s resolved in the x-axis of the drone body coordinate system that points out the nose.
+The pilot fires the interceptor missile with a -20-degree heading error.
+Upon firing the missile, the drone pulls an evasive 3 g acceleration maneuver normal to its velocity vector. <br/>
+Simulate the above scenario with the nonlinear proportional navigation law, integrate the missile autopilot in the guidance homing loop and achieve a minimum miss distance from the target.
+The structural limitations of the missile allow for a maximum 20g acceleration.

 <!--Following are the open loop matrices provided.-->